acerzhoux/RaschKit/README.md

     - library(RaschKit)
     - install_packages_ls()
     - create_folders()

 ===== v1.0.6 Updates =====
 1. Debugged Equate() where iDIF should have been used to iteratively select DIF item each step.
+2. Debugged CCC_ipMap() where any item has all responses correct.
+3. Added function of reading .sav datasets to DIFVarTests() so processed .sav files with test names can be put in 'data' folder.

 ===== v1.0.5 Updates =====
 1. Debugged poly_recode() where a 'test' argument is needed.